Record Android sessions

 - Kotlin

-val status = SplunkRum.instance.state.status when (status) { is Status.Recording -> { println("Recording in progress...") } is Status.NotRecording.NotStarted -> { println("Recording has not started.") } is Status.NotRecording.Stopped -> { println("Recording was stopped.") } is Status.NotRecording.BelowMinSDKVersion -> { println("Cannot record: below minimum SDK version.") } is Status.NotRecording.StorageLimitReached -> { println("Cannot record: storage limit reached.") } is Status.NotRecording.InternalError -> { println("Cannot record: internal error.") } } if (status.isRecording) { println("Do something only if we are recording") }
+val status = SplunkRum.instance.state.status when (status) { is Status.Recording -> { println("Recording in progress...") } is Status.NotRecording.NotStarted -> { println("Recording has not started.") } is Status.NotRecording.Stopped -> { println("Recording was stopped.") } is Status.NotRecording.BelowMinSDKVersion -> { println("Cannot record: below minimum SDK version.") } is Status.NotRecording.StorageLimitReached -> { println("Cannot record: storage limit reached.") } is Status.NotRecording.InternalError -> { println("Cannot record: internal error.") } } if (status.isRecording) { println("Do something only if we are recording") }- Java

 Status status = SessionReplay.getInstance().getState().getStatus(); if (status instanceof Status.Recording) { System.out.println("Recording..."); } else if (status instanceof Status.NotRecording.NotStarted) { System.out.println("Not started."); } else if (status instanceof Status.NotRecording.Stopped) { System.out.println("Stopped."); } else if (status instanceof Status.NotRecording.BelowMinSDKVersion) { System.out.println("Below SDK."); } else if (status instanceof Status.NotRecording.StorageLimitReached) { System.out.println("Storage limit reached."); } else if (status instanceof Status.NotRecording.InternalError) { System.out.println("Internal error."); } if (status.getIsRecording()) { System.out.println("Do something because it's recording"); }